SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 Return to Blog Homepage << Articles

-How to Land Your First NP Job After Graduation
+How to Land Your First Nurse Practitioner Job After Graduation

-Picture it: You’ve graduated from nurse practitioner (NP) school and passed your board certification exam.
+Picture it: You’ve graduated from nurse practitioner school and passed your board certification exam.
 Congratulations!
-Now, the only thing left on your to-do list is to land your first NP job.
+Now, the only thing left on your to-do list is to land your first nurse practitioner job.

 Easy, right?